-In this subsection, we give an efficient approximation algorithm for the smallest-area k -enclosing rectangle problem.
-The smallest perimeter case is straightforward to approximate, by grid rounding, but the area case is tougher, again because the optimal rectangle may be long and thin.
+In this subsection, we give an approximation algorithm for the smallest-area k -enclosing rectangle problem.
+The case of smallest perimeter is relatively straightforward to approximate, by grid rounding, but the area case is tougher, again because the optimal rectangle may be long and thin.